sirisian/ecmascript-types/README.md

 A call selects its signature as follows:

 1. Collect every declared signature for the name.
-2. Keep the viable signatures where the argument list satisfies the parameter list's arity, accounting for default values, optional parameters, and rest parameters, and where every argument is convertible to its parameter's type.
+2. Keep the viable signatures where the argument list satisfies the parameter list's arity, accounting for default values, optional parameters, and rest parameters, and where every argument is assignable to its parameter's type.
-3. Rank each viable signature by the worst conversion any of its arguments requires: an exact type match, then a numeric conversion following the precedence order in the implicit casting section, then a user-defined implicit cast, then binding to an untyped catch all signature.
+3. Rank each viable signature by the worst match any of its arguments requires: an exact type match, then an untyped literal taking the parameter's type by the ranking in the conversions section, then a user-defined implicit cast, then binding to an untyped catch all signature.
+A typed argument never ranks below an exact match, because a typed argument of the wrong type isn't viable at all.
 4. If exactly one signature ranks best it's called.
 Otherwise the call is ambiguous, a TypeError is thrown, and explicit casts are required to select a signature.

 Return types don't participate in ranking.
 Selecting between signatures that differ only by return type is covered below.